waelhammoudeh/overpass-4-slackware/Guide/README-START.md

    4) op_make_areas.sh: script to build area objects in the database.
    5) op_update_db.sh: script for updating the overpass database.
    6) update_osm_file.sh: to keep region extract OSM data file updated with latest data.

    In addition a log rotation file is included "op_logrotate".

-   All binaries are installed to "/usr/local/bin/" directory, usually this directory is included in users environment PATH, you may want to add it if it is not.
+   All binaries are installed to "/usr/local/bin/" directory, usually this directory is included in the environment PATH, you may want to add it if it is not.

 Thank you very much.